2022 Greek surveillance scandal: PEGA Committee

 On 3 November 2022, the commission came to Greece to investigate the use of illegal software by the Greek government.

 On 8 May 2023, its final report was approved and adopted by the European Parliament.
 It concluded that there were violations of EU law, and issued ten recommendations to Greece, calling it to urgently act to reverse essentially all laws passed by the New Democracy government regarding the NIS, to take actions and provide safeguards in order for the rule of law to be protected in the country and the scandal to be independently investigated, including implementing the, as of yet still unenforced in Greece, Whistleblowers Directive as well as inviting Europol to the country to participate in the investigations, and to revoke all possible illegal export licences of spyware, including the one to Sudan.

 Judicial investigation

 Two prosecutors began investigating the case in late 2022.
 In October 2023 they asked the independent authority responsible for privacy (ADAE) to cross-check whether the 92 people targeted with Predator had also been surveilled by the country’s intelligence service (EYP).
 Following their second request to ADAE on 20 October they were removed from the case three days later, by an order of Supreme Court Prosecutor Georgia Adeilini, who cited delays in their investigation.

+In February 2026, a Greek court sentenced four individuals, including two Israeli nationals, to eight years in prison in connection with the Predator spyware scandal.
+The case concerned the illegal use of Predator spyware to monitor the mobile phones of politicians, journalists, business figures and senior military officials in Greece.